Get Bricks

 You can, for example, add a sorting element somewhere else on your page, as we did in the following example.
 Where all filters are located inside the left-hand column, and the sorting element is placed inside the right-hand column right above the query loop.

-Apply On “Input” Or “Submit”
+Apply Filter On “Input” Or “Submit”

 By default, any change you apply to a filter, such as selecting a different radio filter option or a checkbox filter value, updates the target query.
 You can change this behavior by setting the “Apply to” control to “Submit.”
 This way, the query will only be updated by clicking the “Filter – Submit” element connected to the same Target Query.